ericwbailey/ericwbailey.website/source/published/display-contents-considered-harmful.md

 However.

-The ability to use web interfaces is no trivial matter. `display: contents`’ breakage has a very real, very quantifiable impact on the quality of life of people who use the interfaces where it is declared.
+The ability to use web interfaces is no trivial matter. `display: contents`’ breakage has a <strong>very real, very quantifiable impact</strong> on the quality of life of people who use the interfaces where it is declared.

 I also want you to consider how this game of Whac-A-Mole affects accessibility practitioners.
 Telling someone they can’t use a shiny new toy never goes down well.
 Then telling them you can, but then later you can’t again erodes trust and the perception of competency.